Get your order in 3-5 Days

 I have the plastic trays that came with my box already.

-Often though, the trays that come as standard with boxes are designed with limited longevity.
-They’re typically just there for sales, display or transportation purposes only – packaging really.
-For that reason they aren’t built to last too long.
+Well that’s great!
+And if they are holding up and letting you be as organised as you want with them, that’s perfect.
+Please, continue to make full use of them.
+We hate waste so as long as it’s working for you that’s the main thing.
+However…. most often, the trays that come as standard with boxes are designed with limited longevity.
+They’re typically just there for sales, display or transportation purposes only – more short-term packaging really.
+For that reason, they aren’t designed or built to last.

 Equally they aren’t designed with you and what you need in mind.
 Generic, pre-formed trays that don’t 100% suit you can take a lot of usable space up.